wp-plugins/wp-greet/readme.txt

 2009-01-03 v1.3	   add support for Math-Comment-Spam-Protection-Plugin,
 	   	   add paging for logfile, fix bug with ngg >v0.99 and thickbox effect

+2009-02-08 v1.4	   fixed missing semicolon in phpmailer-conf.php, added
+	   	   none option to disable spam protection, fixed bug with quotes in mail-header and mail-footer, added option to control the mailtransfer method (smtp or php-mail), fixed Spamlabel was showed, even when no captcha support was selected

 == todo ==
    - add support for mygallery